ChryssaNab/Machine_Learning-AUEB/EM-algorithm/README.md

 </p>

-Then, the implemented algorithm is used for the segmentation of the RGB image below:
+The implemented algorithm is subsequently used for the segmentation of the RGB image below:
 <p align="center">
 <img src="https://github.com/ChryssaNab/aueb-machine_learning/blob/master/EM-algorithm/images/im.jpg" height="314" width="250"/>
 </p>